Pudderz/Travel-Website/README.md

 ### Front Page
 ![image of frontpage](./readMeImages/FrontPage.png)
-Has slider images as front-page section saying different slogans on each image.
+I use a image slider as front-page section saying different slogans on each image.

 Below is a "places to go" section in this section if you click on an image it enters the location of that image into the select element below.
 On submitting the select element, it scrolls down to the map and list of trips section and changes the value in the search bar to the entered location.